colons/gofoot/README.md

 # gofoot

-Runs as 'trenchfoot' in #NekoDesu on rizon. among other places.
+Runs as 'trenchfoot' in #NekoDesu on rizon, among other places.

 ## Setup